 If you use the Classic tip, you should change this every 6 months on average.

 The other tips should be replaced every 3 months.
-The same time you would use a manual toothbrush or an electric toothbrush brush head for.

 For a gentle floss, use the low power.